Stefan Schwarz: Club career

-Born to a German father in the city of Malmö, Schwarz started his playing career as a midfielder with Kulladals FF's academy.
+Born to a German father (who played football in lower leagues in Germany) and a Swedish mother in the city of Malmö, Schwarz started his playing career as a midfielder with Kulladals FF's academy.
 Between 1985 and 1987, he spent two seasons with Bayer Leverkusen's youth team.
 He made his debut as a professional footballer with his hometown club Malmö FF.
 He then moved to Benfica for the 1990–91 season to play under manager Sven-Göran Eriksson.
-Schwarz was a regular selection for Benfica for the following four seasons, won Primeira Liga twice, and played in the side that knocked Arsenal out of the European Cup in 1991.
+Schwarz became a regular starter for Benfica, winning the Primeira Liga twice, and playing in the side that knocked Arsenal out of the European Cup in 1991.

-He subsequently moved to London to play for Arsenal in the summer of 1994 for £1.8 million.
-He would grow frustrated with George Graham's tactics during the season and wanted to be utilised in more of an attacking sense in the team.
-The Gunners struggled in the league that season, but they reached the final of the 1995's UEFA Cup Winners' Cup.
-That dramatic extra-time defeat to Real Zaragoza was Schwarz's last game for Arsenal.
+He subsequently moved to London to play for Arsenal in the summer of 1994 for £1.8 million but grew frustrated with George Graham's defensive tactics.
+The defeat to Real Zaragoza in the 1995 UEFA Cup Winners' Cup final was Schwarz's last game for Arsenal.
 He left Highbury after just one season at the club.

-Schwarz completed his £2.5 million transfer to Fiorentina.
+Schwarz then completed a £2.5 million transfer to Fiorentina.
 He spent three seasons in Italy, lifting the Coppa Italia and Super Cup.
-In the summer 1998 he reunited with Cladio Ranieri and moved to Spain and Valencia, where he only spent a year, before joining English side Sunderland 29 July 1999 for a club record fee, £3.75 million.
-The club inserted a "Space Clause" in his contract, that stated that if he were to travel into space his contract would become wholly invalid.
+In the summer 1998 he reunited with Claudio Ranieri, moving to Spain to join Valencia.
+After one season he joined English side Sunderland on 29 July 1999 for a then-club record fee of £3.75 million.
+Because of Schwarz's publicly-expressed desire to become a space tourist, the club inserted a "Space Clause" into his contract, stating that if he were to travel beyond Earth's atmosphere his contract would become wholly invalid.

-He was bestowed with the Guldbollen in November 1999, Sweden's award for the year's best footballer.
-Schwarz was an aggressive midfielder who kept it simple on the ball, but his experience was crucial for newly promoted Sunderland, who finished an impressive 7th. place in the Premier League.
-They repeated the feat the following season.

-Schwarz, at an age of 33, fell out with manager Peter Reid and appeared to have no future at Sunderland after he was put on the transfer list in the summer 2002.
-But with Sunderland suffering from a shortage of midfielders, Schwarz came off the bench for the final 25 minutes of the League Cup tie at Sheffield United 3 December 2002, and it was his last appearance for the club.
-Former Sweden captain had already been brought in from the cold under new manager Howard Wilkinson, who gave him a coaching role shortly after his arrival.
-Schwarz finally retired in March 2003.
+He was bestowed with the Guldbollen in November 1999, Sweden's award for footballer of the year.
+Schwarz eventually fell out with manager Peter Reid and was transfer listed in summer 2002.
+He made his last appearance for the club coming off the bench for the final 25 minutes of the League Cup tie at Sheffield United 3 December 2002.
+Schwarz retired from playing in March 2003.